SU_A_08

 [r] I miss them very much.

-[i] You don’t have any contact with them anymore?
+[i] You have no contact with them anymore?

-[r] No… Because I was very young when I left, all contacts were broken.
-I didn’t know that my friends there were unbelievers until the war started.
+[r] No… Because I was very young when I left, all contact was broken off.
+I didn’t know that my friends there were non-believers until the war started.
 I lived in Syria for 14 years and grew up with them.
 I was with them every day.
-We ate together, we studied together, at the same school, the same high school.
-We were together the whole time.
-I didn’t know then that they were unbelievers.
-This makes me happy that we weren’t interested in each other’s beliefs.
+We ate together, we studied together, at the same school, the same secondary school, we were together all the time.
+I didn’t know then that they were non-believers.
+This makes me glad that we weren’t interested in each other’s beliefs.

-[i] Did the war in Syria destroy your region?
-Were some of your relatives killed?
+[i] Has the war in Syria caused destruction in your region?
+Have any of your family members been killed?

-[r] Yes, 70% of the area where I lived was completely destroyed; buildings, farms, everything was destroyed.
-My uncle was killed there during an air raid.
-Another uncle has been held by the Syrian regime for four years, we don’t know anything about him.
+[r] Yes, 70% of the area where I lived has been completely destroyed; buildings, farms, everything has been destroyed.
+My uncle was killed there during an air strike.
+Another uncle has been detained by the Syrian regime for four years, we know nothing about him.
 My grandfather’s house has been destroyed.
 The situation in Idlib is very difficult and it is now one of the most dangerous cities in Syria.
-My grandfather and my grandmothers are there, they did not leave.
+My grandfather and my grandmothers are there, they have not left.

-[i] Do you think that the revolution in Syria has helped or caused a lot of damage?
+[i] Do you think the revolution in Syria has helped or caused a lot of damage?

-[r] No, it caused a lot of destruction and it changed the mentality of people enormously.
-It created racism, wars between people, many died, bloodshed, many detainees, orphans, martyrs … The war is terrible and many people regret that they started this war.
+[r] No, it caused a lot of destruction and changed people’s mentality enormously.
+It created racism, wars between people, many died, bloodshed, many detainees, orphans, martyrs… The war is terrible and many people regret starting it.

-[i] Finally, what would you like to say to the Belgians?
+[i] Finally, what would you like to say to the Belgian people?

-[r] I would like to say that the Belgians are not fanatical people, they are very nice, but there are some problems they don’t know how to solve, like racism.
-There are many good people, but there are also many less good people.
+[r] I would like to say that Belgians are not fanatical people, they are very nice, but there are some problems they don’t know how to solve, such as racism.
+There are many good people, but there are also some bad people.
 The voice of the good people is not loud enough.
-Although there are many good Belgians, we do not hear their voice.
-Usually during the elections in the municipality or parties, the extreme parties win.
-There are many good people, they should stand up and their voices should be heard.
+Although there are many good Belgians, we do not hear their voices.
+Usually, during municipal or party elections, the extreme parties win.
+There are many good people, they should stand up and make their voices heard.

-[i] About … your fear of the future, now that you live and stay here in Belgium, do you personally think that the situation will get better or worse?
+[i] Regarding … the complete disappearance of your fear of the future, since Belgium became your country and you are staying here now, do you think the situation will get better or worse, based on your personal insight?

-[i] Concerning racism, some people are afraid of the unknown or they are afraid of change, this causes fear in them and they try to protect themselves, do you think that many people do not know your true intentions?
+[i] Regarding racism, some people are afraid of the unknown or they are afraid of change, this causes fear for them and they try to protect themselves.
+Do you think that many people do not know your intentions?

 [r] We have no intention of changing other people.
-First we need to change ourselves, before we start thinking about changing others.
+First we have to change ourselves before we start thinking about changing others.
 Our intentions when we arrived here were not to change others.
-What do we think about changing others and how we ourselves change?
+How do we feel about changing others, and are we changing?
 There are many girls and women who took off their headscarves because of the pressure on them.
-Who here is trying to change others?
-We stopped thinking about changing others for a long time; we are the ones who are changing now; defending our beliefs became less.
-We need to be able to protect our own beliefs before we can even think about changing others.
-As I said, if we wanted to convert people, we would have converted people in our country.
+Who is trying to change others here?
+We stopped thinking about changing others a long time ago; we are the ones who are changing now, and defending our beliefs has become less important.
+We must first be able to protect our own beliefs before we can even think about changing others.
+As I said, if we wanted to convert people, we would have converted the people in our country.
 We respect the beliefs of all people, but we also expect them to respect our beliefs.

 [r] If Allah wills it.

-[i] What do you expect the Belgian media to tell the people?
+[i] What do you expect the Belgian media to tell people?

-[r] They should give more good news about refugees and leave out the bad image of them.
+[r] They should report more good news about refugees and stop portraying them in a negative light.
 The media play a very important role.
-Without the media people would never know what happens in wars.
+Without the media, people would never know what happens in wars.
 The media have a great influence on people.
-When they show a good picture of something, people will react positively to it.
-People will then react in a more focused way to individuals who do the wrong things.
+When they show a good image of something, people will respond positively.
+People will then respond personally to those who do wrong.
 Now the media show a very bad image of refugees.
-That is why many people unintentionally react in a bad way to refugees.
+That is why many people unintentionally respond badly to refugees.

 [r] The media should show the good things.

-[i] …the media are responsible for the negative reactions of people against refugees, right?
+[i] …the media are responsible for people’s negative reactions towards refugees, aren’t they?

 [r] Yes, I think so.
 There are several reasons, not just one.

-[i] When a refugee doesn’t do something right…
+[i] When a refugee does something wrong …

-[r] Yes, they all judge us when one person does something wrong.
+[r] Yes, they judge us all when one person does something wrong.
 Just as there are good and bad people in Belgium, there are also good and bad refugees.
-Every person represents himself, he or she does not represent everyone.
-When a Syrian does something wrong, judge him or her only, but do not judge all Syrians for what he or she has done.
-When a refugee who is not even a Syrian does something wrong and is then punished for what he has done, people criticise all refugees.
-This is not logical, if someone has done something wrong, then just do not punish him or her all the others.
-Some people do the wrong thing, but others pay for their mistakes.
+Every person represents themselves, they don’t represent everyone.
+When a Syrian does something wrong, judge him or her alone, but don’t judge all Syrians for what he or she has done.
+When a refugee who isn’t even Syrian does something wrong and is then punished for what he has done, people criticise all refugees.
+This is not logical.
+If someone has done something wrong, punish him or her alone, not everyone else.
+Some people do wrong things, but others pay for their mistakes.

-[i] … stand in your way now and in the future.
-I also wish you to find people who have a merciful and kind heart to compensate for the death of your father.
+[i] now and in the future stand in your way.
+I also wish that you find people who have a merciful and kind heart to compensate for the death of your father.

 [r] Thank you!

-[i] And I hope that you will find the people who assist you in this difficult life here.
+[i] And I hope that you find people who will support you in this difficult life here.
 Thank you.

 [r] Thank you!